rules

 definitions

-When referring to any aspect
+When referring to any aspect related to the event:

-“Overview”: refers to the specifications determined by the Organization, which may include deadlines, prizes, guidelines and themes to be complied with by all contributions by Innovators.
+- "Overview": refers to the specifications determined by the Organization, which may include deadlines, prizes, guidelines and themes to be complied with by all contributions by participants.

-“Challenge”: refers to the challenge that is the subject of the Rules, as organized by the Organizers.
+- "Challenge": refers to the challenges that are the subject of the Rules, as organized by the Organizers.

-“Innovator”: refers to any person registered in accordance with the Rules who takes part in the present hackathon.
+- "Participant": refers to any person registered in accordance with the Rules who takes part in the present hackathon.

-“Rules”: refers to these terms, which apply to the Challenge.
+- "Rules": refers to these terms, which apply to the Challenges.

-“Intellectual Property Rights” means all the following ownership legal rights, worldwide, whether registrable or unregistrable, and whether registered or unregistered, with respect to any designs, trade secrets, copyright, works of authorship, neighboring rights, mask works, know-how, software and all industrial rights, such as trademarks, industrial designs or patents.
+- "Intellectual Property Rights": means all the following ownership legal rights, worldwide, whether registrable or unregistrable, and whether registered or unregistered, with respect to any designs, trade secrets, copyright, works of authorship, neighbouring rights, mask works, know-how, software and all industrial rights, such as trademarks, industrial designs or patents.

-“Projects”: refers to the Teams and to all submissions, original ideas, documents, or other materials (such as presentations, videos, etc.) uploaded to a specific repository on GitHub by Innovators in response and as a solution to this Challenge.
+- "Projects": refers to the Teams and to all submissions, original ideas, documents, or other materials (such as presentations, videos, etc.) uploaded to a specific repository on GitHub by Participants as a solution to the present edition to geekathon.

-“Registration”: refers to the registration of an Innovator in accordance with the Rules.
+- "Registration": refers to the registration of a Participant in accordance with the Rules.

-“Team”: refers to the team of innovators (2 to 3 people per team), registered on the website in order to take part in the Challenge.
+- "Team": refers to the team of innovators (2 to 4 people per team), registered on the event website (geekathon.dev) to take part in the event.

-“Winner” or “Winners”: refers to the members of the Project that achieve the best 3 projects according to evaluation metrics.
+- "Winner" or "Winners": refers to the members of the Project(s) that are rewarded according to the evaluation metrics and categories.

-“Code of Conduct”: refers to the document published on the Geekathon page aiming at creating a safe, comfortable, and harassment-free space for all the parties involved in the Hackathon, and with which all persons involved in the hackathon must abide.
+- "Code of Conduct": refers to the document published on the geekathon page aiming at creating a safe, comfortable, and harassment-free space for all the parties involved in the hackathon, and with which all people involved in the hackathon must abide.

-Who Can Participate? 🧑💻
+Who can participate? 🧑💻

 the challenge